-OIG Report Finds Medicaid MCOs Deny Prior Authorizations at Higher Rates – Is New Rulemaking on the Horizon?
+Congress Investigates OIG Report That Medicaid MCOs Deny Prior Authorizations at Higher Rates

-A recent report from the Department of Health and Human Services (HHS) Office of Inspector General (OIG) found some Medicaid Managed Care Organizations (MCOs) have unusually high rates of prior authorization denials, and there’s limited or no state oversight of these denials.
+This investigation follows on the heels of a July 2023 report from the Department of Health and Human Services (HHS) Office of Inspector General (OIG), which found that some Medicaid Managed Care Organizations have unusually high rates of prior authorization denials, and there’s limited or no state oversight of these denials.

 Looking at 2019 data, OIG found that MCOs generally denied one out of every eight requests for prior authorizations.
 Among 115 MCOs reviewed, 12 had prior authorization denial rates greater than 25%—twice the overall rate.